aashishrai3799/Automated-Attendance-System-using-CNN/README.md

 2. Numpy
 3. OpenCV
 4. MTCNN
+5. Sklearn
-5. xlsxwriter, xlrd
+6. xlsxwriter, xlrd
-6. scipy
+7. scipy
-7. pickle
+8. pickle

 # How to use